mattrglobal/oidc-client-bound-assertions-spec/OpenId Connect - Client Bound Identity Assertion.md

 The paramater can accept a body used to request a specific atribute for the Credential to be issued.

 format
 : OPTIONAL.
-Requested format of the issued Credential, values supported by the OP should be found in the meta-data endpoint.
+Requested format of the issued Credential, values supported by the OP SHOULD be found in the meta-data endpoint.

 type
 : OPTIONAL.
 Used to explicitly request a Credential Type usually derived from an offer.
-Only REQUIRED if `format` value is `jsonld`.
+RECOMMENDED if `format` value is `jsonld`.

 A non-normative example
-`"credential_options": {"format": "jsonld", "type": "FoundationTrainingCredential"}`
+`"credential_options": {"format": "jsonld", "type": [ "FoundationTrainingCredential"]}`

 If the OP does not support a Credential issuance in the format requested the OP will respond to the Authorization request following OAuth2.0 Error Response Parameters [@!RFC6749] with Error code: `invalid_request`.